awsdocs/amazon-aurora-user-guide/doc_source/postgresql-s3-export.md

 The upload to Amazon S3 uses server\-side encryption by default\.
 If you are using encryption, the Amazon S3 bucket must be encrypted with an AWS managed key\.
 Currently, you can't export data to a bucket that is encrypted with a customer managed key\.

 **Note**
 You can save DB and DB cluster snapshot data to Amazon S3 using the AWS Management Console, AWS CLI, or Amazon RDS API\.
-For more information, see [Exporting DB snapshot data to Amazon S3](USER_ExportSnapshot.md)\.
+For more information, see [Exporting DB cluster snapshot data to Amazon S3](aurora-export-snapshot.md)\.

 **Topics**
 + [Overview of exporting data to Amazon S3](#postgresql-s3-export-overview)